 How did the idea of writing these books about B-movies come about?

 MIKAEL: I was at a point in my life where I had spent a good ten years being stuck in useless part-time jobs and equally useless occasional "artistic" projects (which wound down to doing a poster or two for people I already knew once or twice a year, for basically free).
 A rapidly approaching midlife crisis coupled with a growing sense of being a complete failure made me want to do something megalomaniacal, insane and way beyond my abilities, otherwise I wouldn't have any worth as a human being.
 That became Polyester.
 Spandex was a natural continuation of that.
 The subject turned out to be obscure and generally forgotten B-movies because nobody else had done a similar book at the time and both of us were fans.

 Both of your books deal with not so well known actors and directors.
 We know that finding those kind of people can be very difficult.
-Was it the case for you ?
-Were there people in the book with whom you really wanted to get in touch, and who turned out to be especially difficult to lay a hand on ?
-What was (or were) your method(s) to get in contact with these people ?
+Was it the case for you?
+Were there people in the book with whom you really wanted to get in touch, and who turned out to be especially tricky to lay a hand on?

 MIKAEL: Not at all.
 Most of the contributors were found via Google and email.
 Sometimes, contributors put us in touch with others.
 William Shatner came through William Grefe, Richard Harrison through John P. Dulaney and so forth.
 Tracking down Hy Pyke took about a year and involved calling several senior citizen centers he had performed at, but everyone else was easy.